lsxliron/Zahn-Center-Hackathon-Starter-Kit/django_example/README.md

 pip install -r requirements.txt
 ```
 - cd to `django_example` directory and run the following commands
+- Edit the `DATABASES` variable `settings.py` and set the username and password to match you MySQL user.

+If you do not want to change it, I will assume that you have MySQL user with username `dev` and password `abcd1234`
 ```bash
 #Detect any migrations that occured in the database
 python manage.py makemigrations